-The following Specifications for Operations apply to activities under this Contract.
+The following Specifications for Operations apply to activities under this Contract, when relevant to the project.

 - 1. Project Map (Map).
 This is the boundary of the Treatment Units as shown on the Map and designated on the ground by the Forest Service.
-The following are identified on the Map as applicable: - a) Identified patented claims. - b) Boundaries of all stewardship treatment units. - c) Areas where leave trees are marked to be left uncut. - d) Roads where use is prohibited or restricted. - e) Roads and trails to be kept open. - f) Improvements to be protected. - g) Locations of known wildlife or plant habitat and cave resources to be protected. - h) Locations of areas known to be infested with specific invasive species of concern. - i) Streamcourses to be protected. - j) Locations of meadows requiring protection. - k) Locations of wetlands requiring protection.
+The following are identified on the Map as applicable: - a) Identified patented claims. - b) Boundaries of all stewardship treatment units. - c) Areas where leave trees are marked to be left uncut. - d) Roads where use is prohibited or restricted. - e) Roads and trails to be kept open. - f) Improvements to be protected. - g) Locations of known wildlife or plant habitat and cave resources to be protected.